 Let me run down each item in my box with a short description as to why I brought it:

-- Dry Bag (Tahoe) - Hoolllllyyyy crap.
+Dry Bag (Tahoe) - Hoolllllyyyy crap.
 Let me tell you about the dry bag.
 When it's very cold out, wearing wet clothes is worse than wearing nothing at all, and when it's below freezing outside this is priority #1.
 Before going into the dunk wall (you know, the mandatory obstacle) I took a few minutes to remove my outer layers and place them and my pack into a big dry bag.
 Taking a few moments to do this saved my ass.
 Having DRY clothes to put on afterwards was the only thing that separated me from taking my next step afterwards and DNF'ing.
 If you're going into cold water when it's below 45 degrees outside, you MUST keep your stuff dry.
 I added an Amazon link to buy one now.
 Doing this now can save you about ten bucks than getting one at a nearby REI.
 If the temperatures are warmer, do not worry about this.
 There are plenty of obstacles like the dunk wall that will force you to get wet and the process of constantly removing gear to stay dry is not worth it.
 Only get this if it's going to be close to freezing outside.

-- Spare Bladder/pack - This made life so much easier.
+Spare Bladder/pack - This made life so much easier.
 All I did was remove my used hydration pack and swapped it with a pack I prepared the night before complete with nuun tablets.
 This saved me so much time!
-If you've got a complete camelbak, even better.
+If you've got a complete camelbak, even better!
 Just take your current one off and put a brand new one on that's already pre-loaded.
 This saves precious minutes off your idle time.
 My hydration packs were 3L by the way.
 I experimented with a 2L pack in 2017 and I ran out of water right before the bucket carry.
 Big mistake!
 So when you access your next pack, MAKE SURE you've got the lap-specific items in it!
 Such as...

-- Headlamp/Glowsticks - These are mandatory (though they’ve been less strict on the glowsticks now).
+Headlamp/Glowsticks - These are mandatory (though they’ve been less strict on the glowsticks now).
 It'll be dark on the start of the first lap, but not for long.
 You only need your headlamp with you for the second lap unless Spartan specifically says otherwise.
 Do NOT forget these!
-Tape them to the edge of the bin to make them stand out.
-If you forget to take these with you, you'd better hope you finish before sundown or you're going to DNF.
+Tape them to the edge of the bin to make them stand out if you must.
+If you forget to take these with you, you'd better hope you finish before sundown or the headlamp checkpoint or you're going to DNF.
 They are very serious about this.

-- Nutrition - I brought an exact copy of my pack plus more (in case I miscalculated).
+Nutrition - I brought an exact copy of my pack plus more (in case I miscalculated).
 I'd run through them all but you can see them in the picture above.
 I took a minute to eat something a little more wholesome at the bin, and you should too.
 Some people brought a sandwich, some even brought soup.
-No matter what, don't let it take up all your time.
+No matter what, don't let it take up all of your five minutes.
 If it's a big food item, bring it with you and eat it while starting your second lap like the voracious Frank Reynolds you are.
-I saw people eating an entire Jimmy Johns sub on their uphill section of the second lap.
+I saw people eating an entire Jimmy Johns sub on their uphill section of the second lap for example.
 If you can make it work, good on ya.

-- Medicine - For me it was my prescription anti-inflammatory, body glide, anti-diarrhea pills and cosamine joint pills.
+Medicine - For me it was my prescription anti-inflammatory, body glide, anti-diarrhea pills and cosamine joint pills.
 I took one of each at the drop bin and I felt like a million bucks!
 Even if it were the placebo effect, I'm okay with this.
 Bring a bottle of water to help you swallow your pills with.
 Trying to swallow a pill while sucking down the narrow camelbak hose takes too long and you'd be drinking from your supply that you'll be needing out on the course.

-- Towel - Just in case you want to dry or clean something off.
+Towel - Just in case you want to dry or clean something off really fast.
 This helped me more when the race was over, however.
 I was pretty cold and this towel hit the spot.

-- Wipes - Alcohol and baby wipes, to be specific.
-One for if you cut yourself, the other for if you shit yourself.
+Wipes - Alcohol and baby wipes, to be specific.
+One for if you cut yourself, the other for if you shat yourself.

-- Spare shoes/socks - Your shoes could tear, or you may get blisters.
+Spare shoes/socks - Your shoes could tear, or you may get blisters.
 Bring 'em just in case.
 I never had to change my shoes in all of the six UBs that I've been to, but I'd hate to not have them if I needed 'em.
 It's kind of like having a plunger.
 Always have one before you need one.

-- Blister tape/body glide - For if you have to remove your shoes.
+Blister tape/body glide - For if you have to remove your shoes.
 I applied a new coat of body glide on my shoulders, thighs and family jewels at the drop bins.
 Check where your hydration pack rubs against your body and apply body glide there.

-- Something special - For me, it was the funny Shia "JUST DO IT" thing to give me a laugh at the bin.
+Something special - For me, it was the funny Shia "JUST DO IT" thing to give me a laugh at the bin.
 Another thing I brought was a cigar for me to enjoy when I finish.
 Have something in there that reminds you that dedication is following through with something long after the feeling you had when you started has left you.
 Others brought family photos, some brought whiskey and a mural of Harambe.
 Make it special.
 Every year I like to change my drop bin to something silly or sentimental.
 Have fun with this!
 And yes...
 I was that guy who put a suction cup butt plug on my drop bin and I wear the cat booty shorts!

-- Salt tabs - In 2014 I confidently did not bring salt tabs.
-I didn’t cramp at all in 2013 so I deemed them unnecessary and paid the price for that.
-I brought packets of 3 count salt tabs with me in 2015 and I swear by them now.
+Salt tabs - In 2014 I confidently did not bring salt tabs.
+I didn’t cramp at all in 2013 so I deemed them unnecessary and paid the price for that dearly.
+I brought packets of 3 count salt tabs with me in 2015-2017 and I swear by them now.
 Whenever I felt a cramp starting, I would stop and down a packet of these and it worked so incredibly well.
 I put these in a smaller pill bottle to waterproof them, by the way.